daryllxd/lifelong-learning/learning/learning-how-to-learn-articles.md

 [Reference](https://medicalxpress.com/news/2013-05-healthy-lifestyle-choices-memory-complaints.html#nRlv)

 - Older adults were more likely to report engaging in healthy behaviors than middle-aged and younger adults.
-- A higher than expected percentage of young adults complained about their memory.
 - More healthy lifestyle behaviors means less likely to complain about memory issues.
 - Only 12 percent of older adults smoked, compared with 25 percent of young adults and 24 percent of middle-aged adults.